 As for visitors, we do not accept money that will cover the costs of their time here or the services we offer.
 How much would that be in actual cost?
 What is the cost of my own eleven years of full-time graduate level education and supervised clinical training worth?
 How would you ever get people to pay that back?
 But more importantly, it just seems odd to us to tell folks, if you pay us then you can pray.
 How does that work?
 Everything else costs something these days.
 In urban areas you can’t walk out your front door without paying for something.
 It’s a trap.
 Prayer and the air you breathe are about the only things that don’t cost people something any more.
 And we honestly consider retreats that charge people money to come and stay to be shysters.
 The Catholic Worker doesn’t charge people to come and stay, why should our hospitality be different for those who come to ease themselves into the dynamics of contemplative prayer?
 And as far as us being experts at such a practise, and people needing to pay on those grounds, we really have nothing to teach (who is ever an expert at prayer? …a true oxymoron), but just to provide a space and meals and to protect the solitude and to listen to others it they are so inclined to share.
 As contemplatives we, like the early Christians, are charged with making our own way humbly in the world, and can find employment to meet our own needs here all on our own, thanks…which we have and will continue to do.

 There is a line in the sand here.
-When we leave this place we are very aware that others will not give us the same hospitality that we offer to people here.
+When we travel away from here we are very aware that others will not give us the same hospitality that we offer.
 We accept this.
 Faith in God – a relationship with Christ – has been made into a pay-as-you-go reality everywhere we turn; capitalism shapes Christian response and potential.
-But here we would give anyone anything that we can or have without them paying for it; here Christianity shapes economics.
-Radical hospitality is the only truthful way to live the gospel; everything is bullshit but the open hand – Bruce Cockburn.
+But here we would give anyone anything that we can without them paying for it; here Christianity shapes economics.
+Radical hospitality is the only truthful way to live the gospel.

 Freely you have received; freely give. – Matthew 10:8b